kelbyludwig/kel.bz/content/post/lattices.md

 effectively random message using an error vector that is a *much shorter version of the original*.
-Considering this is a "special" case of the CVP problem, it could be solved using specialized algorithms that solve CVP for points that are very close to a lattice point.
+Considering this is a "special" case of the CVP problem, it could be solved using specialized algorithms that solve CVP for points that are close to a lattice point.
 Nguyen also mentions that the "traditional methods" of solving special CVP cases work better when an error vector is smaller.